Programs Using Shortage Designations

 IDOH will issue recommendation letters for National Interest Waivers (NIW).
 To see the documents required, in order for the IDOH to write a recommendation letter click on this link: IDOH NIW Requirements

 429 N. Pennsylvania St, Suite 333

 Ph: (765) 918-4431 / Fax: (317) 630-0849

-The Indiana Health Care Professional Recruitment and Retention Fund Program (IHCPRRF) provides loan repayment for student loans incurred by health care professionals to encourage the full-time delivery of health care in shortage areas.
+The Indiana Health Care Professional Recruitment and Retention Fund Program (IHCPRRF) provides loan repayment for student loans incurred by healthcare professionals to encourage the full-time delivery of healthcare in shortage areas.
 The IHCPRRF program provides an incentive for psychiatrists, alcohol, and substance use counselors and practitioners in related disciplines to practice in a specific, federally designated Indiana region experiencing high numbers of opioid deaths.
 Priority counties include Blackford, Dearborn, Fayette, Franklin, Grant, Henry, Jay, Randolph, Switzerland, Union and Wayne.
-Although priority counties have been identifyed, all qualifying providers in any county are encouraged to apply.
-The program is administered by the Indiana State Department of Health (ISDH) Division of Chronic Disease, Primary Care and Rural Health.
+Although priority counties have been identified, all qualifying providers in any county are encouraged to apply.
+The program is administered by the Indiana Department of Health (IDOH) Division of Chronic Disease, Primary Care and Rural Health.

 SLRP Program Contact:

 It is necessary to contact the Office of Primary Care Manager to determine if an address is in a proper Shortage Designation.